MABelanger/jsconcept/es6/ch8.md

 console.log(rest.location);      // undefined
 ```

 We can check if the object is extensible.
+By default the object is extensible.

 <b>Reflect.isExtensible(targetObject)</b>